giantswarm/docs/sources/installation/gettingstarted.md

 # Getting started

-<p class="lastmod">Last edited on December 8, 2014 by Matthias Lübken</p>
+<p class="lastmod">Last edited on December 16, 2014 by Marian Steinbach</p>

 This page gets you started with Giant Swarm.
 It will show you how to install the required tools and get a provided Docker image running.

 ## Prerequisites

 This section assumes that you have an account with Giant Swarm.
-If not please sign up at [giantswarm.io](http://giantswarm.io).
+If not, please [request an invite](https://giantswarm.io/request-invite/) first.
 Please note that we currently have a waiting list.
 It may take a while before you get an invite.

 ## Installing the CLI